woocart/eu-vat-b2b-taxes/docs/README.md

 For this to work properly, you need to go through two steps.

 - **EU Tax Handling for Digital Goods** - Click to enable Digital Goods tax.
-Use the next option to import tax rates.
+Use the next option to import tax rates and create tax class.

 - **Import tax rates for all EU countries and create tax class Digital Goods** - Click to import standard VAT rates for all EU countries and create a tax class Digital Goods.
 You must assign this tax class to all digital goods in your store.
 Digital goods are charged the customer's country tax rate.

-### Distance Selling (B2C - EU)
+### EU VAT Handling for Distance Selling (B2C)

-This part of the plugin handles taxes for Digital Selling for Consumers.
+This part of the plugin handles EU VAT for Digital Selling for Consumers.
 As a store owner, you will need to register for EU VAT ID in countries where you reach [Distance Selling EU Tax thresholds](https://www.vatlive.com/eu-vat-rules/distance-selling/distance-selling-eu-vat-thresholds/).
 This option has no impact on the B2B transactions.

 <img src="images/tax-b2c-distance.png" alt="Distance Selling (B2C)">